githubtraining/write-docker-actions/responses/10_create-python-file.md

    print(f"::set-output name=fact::{random_fact}")
    ```

-1. Commit the changes to the `action-two` branch:
+1. Commit the changes to this branch:

 ---